 Now, once you have a clear sense of the expectations, sit down with your dissertation and other research, and map out a plan.

-Of the five articles, three will most likely be based on the dissertation research or closely related.
-Two will be on a major second, post-book project.
+Of the five articles, three will most likely be based on the dissertation research or closely related work.
+Two will then be on a major second, post-book project.
 Be aware that a second major project is a critical element to a successful tenure case at a research institution.

 It takes approximately one year from first submission to a press to having a book reach the stage of being “in press.”
 Therefore, the book mss. must be finished and ready for submission, at the very latest, by Spring of your 4th year.

 Working backward yet again, we know that you will undergo a Third Year Review in Spring of your third year.
 At that time, it will be quite apparent whether or not the book is shaping up to be submitted to a press within one year’s time.
+Your third year review committee will judge the state of your manuscript very severely indeed.
 Your article production will also be examined at this time.
-Your third year review committee will judge the state of your manuscript very severely indeed.

 As you can see, there is very little room for missteps in this timeline.
 What there most definitely is not room for is switching topics in mid-stream.
 If you have a dissertation, then that dissertation needs to be the foundation of your book.
 I understand that some assistant professors find themselves bored with their dissertation topic and involved with fresh new research early on the job.
 Rarely, very rarely, does that work out well for the individual’s tenure case.
 The new research must be kept aside as the major second, post-book project.

-Basically, an ideal research and writing trajectory will look like this:
+Basically, an ideal research and writing trajectory will look something like this:

 Year One: Start work on the book mss.; Apply for research leave